sunholo-data/emissary/README.md

 ## Creating initial Emissary Templates

-To see the initial Emissary templates they need to uploaded to the Firestore.
+To seed the initial Emissary templates they need to uploaded to the Firestore.
 The script to do this is in `src/scripts/seed.mjs`

 ```bash
 # it takes the project it will seed from gcloud